Breaking the Likelihood Trap: Consistent Generative Recommendation with Graph-structured Model: Introduction

-Although generative methods have achieved notable progress, they still suffer from the severe \textit{likelihood trap}~\cite{zhang2020tradingdiversityqualitynaturallikelihoodtrap}, in which high-likelihood sequences are often perceived as low-quality by humans.
-Such a phenomenon arises from the maximum log-likelihood training.
-Intuitively, the generator is trained to maximize the likelihood of observed samples, and a higher likelihood implies stronger determinism.
-Consequently, the model tends to repeatedly recommend a small set of high-frequency items that have already been exposed to users, as shown in~\autoref{fig:diverse}.
-Such homogeneity, caused by the lack of diversity, is misaligned with users’ personalized preferences and hinders user engagement.
+Although previous generative methods have achieved notable progress, they still suffer from the severe \textit{likelihood trap}~\cite{zhang2020tradingdiversityqualitynaturallikelihoodtrap,Ott2018AnalyzingUI,welleck2019neuralunlikelihoodtraining}.
+Specifically, training the generator to maximize the likelihood of observed samples inherently biases it toward deterministic behavior.
+As a consequence, the model repeatedly recommends a small subset of high-frequency items that have already been widely exposed, as illustrated in~\autoref{fig:diverse}.

-To this end, we propose a novel \textbf{Con}sistent \textbf{Gra}ph-\textbf{st}ructured Generative Recommendation framework, named \textbf{\methodname}.
-To avoid the likelihood trap, inspired by non-deterministic decoding strategies commonly used in text generation to enhance diversity, we design a novel \modelname, which leverages a graph transition structure to expand the decoding space and provide more diverse generation paths.
-Specifically, we replace the traditional decoder in~\cite{ren2024non} with a directed acyclic graph decoder, where positional embeddings are treated as graph vertices.
-In this way, the sequence space is expanded several times, and we then learn a graph transition to select the final sequence.
-The introduction of the graph not only enhances the diversity of decoding paths but also strengthens the inter-item dependencies through the vertex transitions, thereby achieving significant improvements in prediction accuracy.
+To this end, we propose a novel \textbf{Con}sistent \textbf{Gra}ph-\textbf{st}ructured Generative Recommendation framework, named \methodname.
+To guarantee real-time inference, we build upon the architecture of NAR4Rec~\cite{ren2024non} by adopting a non-autoregressive mechanism.
+We first propose a novel \modelname that not only substantially expands the decoding exploration space by structuring hidden states as a directed acyclic graph, unlocking diverse potential outcomes beyond the constraints of a linear chain, but also explicitly models item dependencies via a learnable graph transition module to improve prediction accuracy.
+Specifically, we replace the decoder in~\cite{ren2024non} with a directed acyclic graph decoder, extending the set of positional embeddings to constitute the graph vertices.
+We introduce the graph transition module with a learnable matrix to explicitly model the connectivity among these vertices, allowing the model to identify the optimal generation path.

+\nop{ We design a novel \modelname, that not only substantially expands the decoding exploration space via a graph structure to enhance decoded diversity, but also explicitly models the item dependencies through the graph transition process to improve prediction accuracy.
+Specifically, we replace the decoder in~\cite{ren2024non} with a directed acyclic graph decoder, and treat positional embeddings as graph vertices.
+We set the the number of positional embeddings to several times to expand the decoding space.
+We then learn a graph transition module to select the final sequence. }